A Theory of Self-Resonance After Inflation, Part 1: Adiabatic and Isocurvature Goldstone Modes: Circular Motion for Background

 For dimension 4 potentials, the critical value $W(\phi_{crit})=0$ occurs for \beq \phi_{crit}=\sqrt{-{2\,m^2\over3\,\lambda}} \eeq This is precisely the critical value seen in Fig.~\ref{CircularPlot}.
 In the left panel, with $m^2>0$ and $\lambda<0$, the catastrophe occurs for $\phi_a>\phi_{crit}$.
 While in the right panel, with $m^2<0$ and $\lambda>0$, the catastrophe occurs for $\phi_a<\phi_{crit}$.
 In the latter case, it requires that the background field is orbiting on the ``inner" part of the Mexican hat potential $\phi_a<\phi_{vev}$.
 Note that earlier in Fig.~\ref{NegativeMass} we only plotted $\phi_a$ on the ``outer" part of the Mexican hat potential $\phi_a>\phi_{vev}$, as the radial oscillations meant that it was redundant to include the inner part separately.
 While for circular orbits, these two regions are physically different.

 In the case of most physical interest for us is $m^2>0$.
 In this case the instability in the circular background, that occurs when $\lambda<0$, suggests a type of collapse instability.
 This can lead to the formation of so called Q-balls \cite{Coleman:1985ki}.
 These are aptly named since the global $U(1)$ symmetry ensures a conserved particle number (or charge $Q$) associated with these field lumps.
 We note that to efficiently produce Q-balls after inflation is slightly complicated.
 Firstly, inflation establishes {\em radial} motion for the background.
 In order to obtain significant production of particle regions and separate antiparticle regions, we would like the isocurvature instability to be active, as discussed earlier.
 This requires $\lambda>0$.
 Then we would like to examine the fate of these regions.
 However, they will not lead to Q-balls, as this requires $\lambda<0$ for the collapse instability to occur.
 Instead one can imagine Q-balls forming from $\lambda<0$, even though the initial breakup of the inflaton will be towards over densities comprising both particles and antiparticles, i.e, adiabatic perturbations.
 This means that in simple models with $\lambda<0$, Q-balls can form, but not as efficiently as one might have naively thought otherwise.
 In more complicated potentials, one could imagine making the isocurvature instability active right after inflation ends, breaking up the field to particle regions and separate antiparticle regions.
 Then for smaller field amplitudes, having the adiabatic instability active on each of these regions, leading to the formation of Q-balls.
 This would presumably be highly efficient, although perhaps fine tuned.
+We also note that for both single or multi-field models, related structures can form, known as oscillons \cite{Amin:2010dc,Gleiser:2011xj,Amin:2011hj,Lozanov:2014zfa}; although, unlike Q-balls, they can annihilate away \cite{Hertzberg:2010yz}.